ktravaglini/BIOC281/Classes/1/Tutorial_sherlock_miniconda.md

 ```bash
 ssh -L 60606:localhost:60606 sherlock ssh -L 60606:localhost:60606 -N sh-xxx-xx
 ```
+# IMPORTANT: visit https://vsoch.github.io/lessons/sherlock-jupyter/ and follow instructions to fully secure your broadcasted notebook

-## Now Launch browser on your system/laptop and login to jupyter running remotely on Sherlock
+For now Launch browser on your system/laptop and login to jupyter running remotely on Sherlock -- we will be running these notebooks for only a few hours
 Copy the line with web address "http://localhost:60612/?token=e968329a256d1264f643d2bf3fa72fc75292446d9d337b3a" from the terminal and paste it into your browser

 You can now access terminal in the browser window connected to Jupyter running on rice, which we can use to start installing R packages that we need.
 While you are working through the R installs (some of them can take a while), please open BIOC281/Classes/1/Tutorial 1.ipynb through jupyter connected through your browser and begin working through the exercise.
 Periodically, go back check the terminal to see if the package installations have completed.